 SCUP is a catalog system and is very convenient for those who use it, but doing so is not required.
 As the successor to SMS, SCCM can deploy without SCUP.
-Bootstrapper is one supported method and AIP is another.
+Other supported deployment methods include bootstrapper and AIP.

-This documentation is for administrators who are already familiar with managing networked environments via CM; it is not intended to replace the CM documentation.
-For details about CM and SCUP deployment methods, refer to Microsoft’s documentation.
+This documentation is for administrators who are already familiar with managing networked environments via CM. it is not intended to replace the CM documentation.
+For details about using CM and SCUP, refer to Microsoft’s documentation.

 Update ready for distribution

-The SCUP catalogs for 11.x products require the items documented at http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11940.
+The SCUP catalogs for 11.x and DC products require the items documented at http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11940.
 In particular, SCUP 5.0 should be used.
 The use of 4.5 throws the error “The update failed SoftwareUpdateRules validation”.

-The SCUP catalogs for 10.x products requires SCUP 4.5.
+The SCUP catalogs for 10.x products require SCUP 4.5.
 All other requirements are defined by the Microsoft System Center Configuration Manager 2007.

-lists the base software used in Adobe’s lab environment.
-Administrators should refer to Microsoft’s documentation for information on installing and configuring these requisite components.
+The following table lists the base software used in Adobe’s lab environment.
+Administrators should refer to Microsoft’s documentation for information on installing and configuring the requisite components.
 Every enterprise environment will be unique, and many configurations are possible.

 |Operating System||Windows Server 2008.
 Admins should follow the Microsoft documentation and use whatever is appropriate for their environment.|